-- On June 28, 2017, in the Spanish Parliament in Madrid, NGO Monitor and ACOM presented a joint report on Spanish funding.
-At this event, MK Yair Lapid, Chair of the centrist Yesh Atid party, encouraged his counterparts in Spain to take steps to prevent counterproductive and detrimental government funding.
+- On June 28, 2017, NGO Monitor and ACOM presented a joint report on Spanish funding in the Spanish Parliament.
+At this event, MK Yair Lapid, Chair of the centrist Yesh Atid party, encouraged his counterparts in Spain to take steps to prevent counterproductive and detrimental government funding

 Agency for International Development Cooperation (AECID)

 - The largest Spanish foreign aid donor is the Agency for International Development Cooperation (AECID), under the Spanish Ministry of Foreign Affairs and Cooperation.
 According to its charter, the agency was created “to foster full development, conceived as a fundamental human right, with the fight against poverty as part of the process for building this right.”